 Enrollment of Students under the Age of 18 - Concurrent Enrollment

 Individuals 18 years of age and younger who have not completed high school may seek to enroll to take classes at John Tyler Community College.
 They must satisfy the admission requirements expected of all students, including the completion of tests which demonstrates the ability to benefit.
 These include taking one of the following: College placement tests, PSAT, SAT, or ACT and obtaining scores at or above the scores listed in the placement test scores section of the catalog.
 Students must also provide the institution with letters of permission to enroll from their principals or designees, as well as letters from their parents or guardians.
-Prior to being allowed to enroll in classes, students under the age of 17 and their parents/guardians are required to meet with the Associate Dean of Students (or designee) or attend an information session provided by the Dean of Students office.

 Concurrent enrollment is primarily for high school juniors and seniors.
 Because admitting freshmen and sophomores is considered exceptional, the college-ready status of each prospective freshman and sophomore student will be determined on a case-by-case basis.
 Formal approval is required for admitting freshmen and sophomores.
 All individuals admitted as concurrent enrollment students must demonstrate readiness for college by achieving satisfactory scores on college placement tests or by meeting other entrance standards as set by the College.

 Home-schooled students may enroll at John Tyler Community College.
 These students must satisfy the admission requirements expected of all students, including the completion of placement tests, PSAT, SAT, or ACT scores with cut-off scores at or above the scores listed in the placement test scores section of the catalog, as well as provide the institution with documentation indicating authorization from the responsible jurisdiction permitting the student to engage in home schooling.
 The parents of home-schooled students also must provide the institution with written permission to enroll their children.
-Home-schooled students and their parents must meet with the Associate Dean of Students (or designee) or attend an information session provided by the Dean of Students office prior to enrolling in classes.

 Enrollment is primarily for home-schooled students studying at the high school junior or senior levels.
 Because admitting freshmen and sophomores is considered exceptional, the college-ready status of each prospective freshman and sophomore student will be determined on a case-by-case basis.
 Formal approval is required for admitting freshmen and sophomores.
 All individuals admitted must demonstrate readiness for college by achieving satisfactory scores on college placement tests or by meeting other entrance standards as set by the College.